bbauska/meta-react-basics/README.md

 -   Served that starter React app in your browser.

-After you\'ve built your starting setup, in Module 2 you\'ll start working with the basic building blocks of React: components.
+After you&apos;ve built your starting setup, in Module 2 you&apos;ll start working with the basic building blocks of React: components.

 # 08. Why React?

-React is used everywhere in the tech world and you\'ll have the chance to use it throughout your career.
-It\'s a very valuable skill set to have.
+React is used everywhere in the tech world and you&apos;ll have the chance to use it throughout your career.
+It&apos;s a very valuable skill set to have.

-My name is Katie and I\'m a Software Engineer on the React Apps team at Meta, and we work on building new features using React for facebook.com.
+My name is Katie and I&apos;m a Software Engineer on the React Apps team at Meta, and we work on building new features using React for facebook.com.

 My first encounter with React was actually in a senior design project